 Giant Cell Arteritis (GCA) is a systemic vasculitis of the medium and large sized vessels with a tendency to involve extracranial branches of the carotid arteries.

-Continue reading “Revised ACR Criteria for the Classification of Giant-Cell Arteritis (GCA)”
+Continue reading “Revised Criteria for the Classification of Giant-Cell Arteritis (GCA)”